Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `Act_StartDialog` Starts a `Dialog`.
     1. `STRING` Name of the `Dialog` to play. `Activator` is forwarded to it.

-- `Act_TerminateMsn` Terminates the mission and cleans up all spawned objects, waypoints, and music.
+- `Act_TerminateMsn` Terminates the mission and cleans up all spawned objects with infinite life time, waypoints, and music.
 Evaluates whether the mission is being reoffered to the mission board, depending on `Act_SetMsnResult`.